You just noticed on Facebook that two colleagues are off to the Amalfi Coast on a press trip.

 - Do make a point of meeting the host wherever you go.
 Sounds really elementary, but many members of the media simply skip this critical step.
 Presumably, one of the reasons you’re at the event is to make contacts.
 Don’t miss the opportunity.

 - Do take notes.
-While most information presented at a press event or on trips can be found “in the release” or “on the flash drive,” jotting down notes can help jog your memory.
+While most information presented at a press event or on press trips can be found “in the release” or “on the flash drive,” jotting down notes can help jog your memory.
 Also, it sends a message to the organizer that you’re engaged in what’s happening.

 - Do follow up.
 When you do write a story that’s a direct result of a press conference or trip, be sure to let the organizers of the trip know about it.
-While you can do this via mentions on Twitter, it’s really best to let them know direct via e-mail.
+While you can do this via mentions on Twitter, it’s really best to be professional and let them know direct via e-mail.
 Cultivate the personal relationship.

 - Don’t be a no-show to press events.
 That will surely fast-track you to the black list.
 Even if you have to cancel at the last hour, it’s better to shoot the organizer an e-mail letting them know you cannot make it.

 - Don’t huddle in cliques.
 While you may love talking shop with colleagues and visiting with old co-workers, it’s rude to other people and often leaves the host and others who are paying for the event standing around on their own.

 - Don’t text or talk on the phone when at events.
 In fact, don’t even take your mobile device out.
 It’s rude and–though widely practiced–unacceptable behavior under any circumstances.
 (The exception to this is if your hosts have expectations of frequent social media postings during the trip — some do.
 If not, then wait until an appropriately quiet moment to do your social posting).